007revad/Synology_app_mover/README.md

 If the script won't run check the following:

+1. Make sure you download the zip file and unzipped it to a folder on your Synology (not on your computer).
-1. If the path to the script contains any spaces you need to enclose the path/scriptname in double quotes:
+2. If the path to the script contains any spaces you need to enclose the path/scriptname in double quotes:
    ```YAML
    sudo -i "/volume1/my scripts/syno_app_mover.sh"
    ```
-2. Make sure you unpacked the zip or rar file that you downloaded and are trying to run the syno_app_mover.sh file.
+3. Make sure you unpacked the zip or rar file that you downloaded and are trying to run the syno_app_mover.sh file.
-3. Set the script file as executable:
+4. Set the script file as executable:
    ```YAML
    sudo chmod +x "/volume1/scripts/syno_app_mover.sh"
    ```

-### DSM 7 screen shots
+### DSM 7 screenshots

 <p align="center"><img src="/images/app.png"></p>